ankit926141/pose_detection/README.md

-# pose-detection-webcam
+# Human Pose Estimation Project

 - [Running Site](https://khushichoudhary1020.github.io/pose_detection/)

-# Human Pose Estimation Project

 ## Overview
 This project aims to implement a human pose estimation system using deep learning techniques.
 Human pose estimation involves detecting key points on a person's body, such as joints and limbs, to understand their pose or position in an image or video.